 In an earlier article (see: Risk Analysis – Method and Questions to Facilitate a Portfolio of Projects) we defined “best” as projects that scored favorably in an Innovation test by looking at the relative technology and market risks associated with new ideas (eg, process, product, etc.).
-Similarly, with this article (geared for experienced facilitators and methodologists, but beneficial to beginners, as well) we go a step further and isolate the very best candidates using a three-step screening method:
+Similarly, with real-win-worth (geared for experienced facilitators and methodologists, but beneficial to beginners, as well) we go a step further and isolate the very best candidates using the real-win-worth three-step screening method:

 - How Real is the opportunity,

 - To what extent we can Win compared to competitive options, and